 Independent variable: Founder CEO's lack of competency in leadership, business discipline, and ethics.
-Leadership competency: Refers to the skills and abilities of the founder CEO in performance across four perspectives: financial, customer, internal processes, and learning and growth.

 Leadership competency: Refers to the skills and abilities of the founder CEO in providing direction, guidance, and motivation to employees in order to achieve organizational goals.
 This can be measured using the Competing Values Framework developed by Quinn and Rohrbaugh (1983), which identifies four leadership styles: human relations, open systems, rational goals, and internal process.